miser/miser.github.io/source/_posts/egg-boot.md

 ---
-title: Egg Boot
+title: Eggjs Boot
 category: javascript
 ---

 ### **#Preface**

-This article will introduce a web framework called Eggjs for Node.js.
+This article will introduce the boot of [Eggjs](<https://eggjs.org/>) that is a Node.js web framework.

-It bases on Koa and customizes your requirement through a large of plugins and middleware, even an own framework.
-It is very important that you can create a cluster, an agent process, and some workers process when it is run.
+It is based on Koa and can be finished your requirement through a large of plugins and middleware, even an own framework.
+It is very important that you can create a cluster, an agent process, and some workers process when it is running.
 The cluster makes it stronger.
-Next, we can understand it by reading the origin code.
+Next, we can understand it by reading the source code.

 Eggjs has a few major libs, egg-core、egg、egg-cluster、egg-bin、egg-scripts and so on.